 - Fill out change-of-address forms to forward mail, hoping to get your personal and financial information from your correspondence.
 For example, scammers find a loyalty card from your favorite store and have a new one issued to their address.

-- Skim information from ATMs.
-By attaching an electronic device to the ATM, they capture information stored on a credit or debit card’s magnetic strip.
+- Skim information from ATMs – attackers place an electronic device over the ATM, and capture credit or debit card information

-- Grab personal information that has been shared on unsecured websites or public Wi-Fi networks.
+- Grab personal information that was previously shared or posted on unsecured websites or public Wi-Fi networks.

 - Hack into your device using malware or spyware.